Surandai, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be sure to find the right kind.
-The vast majority of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types C, D and M. Be careful to pick the necessary kind.
+The majority of adapters currently being sold are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 Make your flight more comfortable with an airplane phone mount